-I know it’s tempting to just get the fields in and start putting data in, but you’ve probably learnt the hard way that it’s the wrong approach.
-This is regardless of the types of CRM.
-Its the same for Zoho, Salesforce, Microsoft Dynamics and others.
+I know it’s tempting to just get the fields in and start putting data in it but you’ve probably learnt the hard way that it’s the wrong approach.
+This is not specific to any one specific CRM, this is the case for Zoho, Salesforce, Microsoft Dynamics and others.

-Step One - Find out what you do and what needs to go in the CRM.
+Step One - Find out what you do and what needs to go in the CRM

 You don’t need to do time and motion studies, but you might be surprised by what you think you do and what you and your team actually do.

 Step Two - Name the steps!

-Step Three - Design your ideal process flow.
+Step Three - Design your ideal process flow

-Step 4 - What does the chosen CRM do and can it match your processes?
+Step 4 - What does the chosen CRM do and can it match your processes

 - Must Have